Woodhouse Grove School: Current school

 The school has good examination results.

 The Sports Hall and theatre complex was built in 2003, followed by a Music and Performing Arts centre in 2009.
 A 25m competition pool Jubilee Swimming pool was completed at the time of the school's 200th year founding anniversary.

-Boarding

-Boarding arrangements are occasional, weekly or full.
-Boarding accommodation consists of two houses: Brodwell House for boys, which was purpose-built in 2006, and Miller House for girls in the old part of the school.

-Notable staff

-Former Manchester United Footballer and Yorkshire and England cricketer, Arnie Sidebottom, was a cricket coach at the Grove. and Joe Bedford, former Leeds Carnegie rugby player coming from the junior school Brontë house.

 Notable alumni

 The Old Grovian Association currently has 3,600 members from previous students and staff.
 Notable alumni include: